-During the three months ended March 31, 2010, the Company issued 27,183 OP Units to Boston Properties, Inc. in connection with the exercise by employees of options to purchase Common Stock of Boston Properties, Inc.
+During the three months ended March 31, 2010, the Company issued 27,183 shares of its Common Stock upon the exercise of options to purchase Common Stock by certain employees.

-During the three months ended March 31, 2010, Boston Properties, Inc. acquired 33,642 OP Units in connection with the redemption of an equal number of redeemable OP Units from third parties.
+During the three months ended March 31, 2010, the Company issued 33,642 shares of its Common Stock in connection with the redemption of an equal number of OP Units.

-On January 29, 2010, the Company paid a distribution in the amount of \$0.50 per OP Unit to unitholders of record as of the close of business on December 31, 2009.
-On March 18, 2010, Boston Properties, Inc. as general partner of the Company declared a distribution in the amount of \$0.50 per OP Unit payable on April 30, 2010 to unitholders of record as of the close of business on March 31, 2010.
+On January 29, 2010, the Company paid a dividend in the amount of \$0.50 per share of Common Stock to shareholders of record as of the close of business on December 31, 2009.
+On March 18, 2010, the Company's Board of Directors declared a dividend in the amount of \$0.50 per share of Common Stock payable on April 30, 2010 to shareholders of record as of the close of business on March 31, 2010.

-9. Earnings Per Common Unit
+9. Earnings Per Share

-The following table provides a reconciliation of both the net income attributable to Boston Properties Limited Partnership and the number of common units used in the computation of basic earnings per common unit, which is calculated by dividing net income attributable to Boston Properties Limited Partnership by the weighted-average number of common units outstanding during the period.
-The terms of the Series Two Preferred Units enable the holders to obtain OP Units of the Company.
-As a result, the Series Two Preferred Units are considered participating securities and are included in the computation of basic and diluted earnings per common unit of the Company if the effect of applying the if-converted method is dilutive.
-Unvested share-based payment awards that contain nonforfeitable rights to dividends or dividend equivalents (whether paid or unpaid) are participating securities and shall be included in the computation of earnings per common unit pursuant to the two-class method.
-As a result, unvested restricted common stock of Boston Properties, Inc. and the Company's LTIP Units and 2008 OPP Units are considered participating securities and are included in the computation of basic and diluted earnings per common unit of the Company if the effect of applying the if-converted method is dilutive.
-Because the 2008 OPP Units require Boston Properties, Inc. to outperform absolute and relative return thresholds, unless such thresholds have been met by the end of the applicable reporting period, the Company excludes the 2008 OPP Units from the diluted earnings per common unit calculation.
-For the three months ended
+The following table provides a reconciliation of both the net income attributable to Boston Properties, Inc. and the number of common shares used in the computation of basic earnings per share ("EPS"), which is calculated by dividing net income attributable to Boston Properties, Inc. by the weighted-average number of common shares outstanding during the period.
+The terms of the Series Two Preferred Units enable the holders to obtain OP Units of the Operating Partnership, as well as Common Stock of the Company.
+As a result, the Series Two Preferred Units are considered participating securities and are included in the computation of basic and diluted earnings per share of the Company if the effect of applying the if-converted method is dilutive.
+Unvested share-based payment awards that contain non-forfeitable rights to dividends or dividend equivalents (whether paid or unpaid) are participating securities and shall be included in the computation of EPS pursuant to the two-class method.
+As a result, unvested restricted common stock of the Company, LTIP Units and 2008 OPP Units are considered participating securities and are included in the computation of basic and diluted earnings per share of the Company if the effect of applying the if-converted method is dilutive.
+Because the 2008 OPP Units require the Company to outperform absolute and relative return thresholds, unless such thresholds have been met by the end of the applicable reporting period, the Company excludes the 2008 OPP Units from the diluted EPS calculation.
+For the three months ended March 31, 2010 and 2009, the absolute and relative return thresholds for the 2008 OPP Units were not met and as a result the 2008 OPP Units have been excluded from the diluted EPS calculation.
+Other potentially dilutive common shares, including stock options, restricted stock and other securities of the Operating Partnership that are exchangeable for the Company's Common Stock, and the related impact on earnings, are considered when calculating diluted EPS.